RndMnkIII/Analogizer/specification/Analogizer_specifications.md

 # Analogizer Specifications

-## Hardware
-* Basado en el DAC RGB ADV7123.
-Utiliza 6 bits por componente de color.
-Puede generar salida con SOG.Admite frecuencias de video de hasta 140MHz.
-* Salida de video RGBS,RGsB,YPbPr,Y/C,RGBHV a través de conector VGA.
-* Conector USB 3 para adaptores SNAC7 que permite conectar mandos de juegos nativos.
-* Se conecta a la Analogue Pocket Utilizando el puerto de cartuchos.
-* Alimentación externa de 5V utilizando puerto USB3 C. Necesaria para alimentacion de adaptador activo Y/C, activación de modo RGB en TV con SCART y alimentación de mandos de juegos nativos.
-* Interruptor A/B para alternar disposicion de señales para dispositivos SNAC.
+##Hardware
+*Based on the ADV7123 RGB DAC.
+It uses 6 bits per color component.
+It can output with SOG.
+Supports video frequencies up to 140MHz.
+* RGBS, RGsB, YPbPr, Y/C, RGBHV video output via VGA connector.
+* USB 3 connector for SNAC7 adapters that allows you to connect native game controllers. * Connects to the Analogue Pocket using the cartridge port.
+* External 5V power using USB3 C port.
+Necessary for powering the active Y/C adapter, activating RGB mode on TV with SCART and powering native game controllers.
-* Interruptor SOG (Analogizer R2) para activar funcionalidad Sync On Green.
+* A/B switch to alternate signal layout for SNAC devices. u* SOG (Analogizer R2) switch to activate Sync On Green functionality.

 ## Basics
  The basis of the Analogizer adapter is to expand the possibilities of the Analogue Pocket portable console in two fundamental aspects.
 On the one hand